Tripoli military school airstrike

-On January 4, 2020, the United Arab Emirates aiding the Libyan National Army launched an airstrike on a military school used by the UN-backed Government of National Accord in Tripoli, Libya.
+On January 4, 2020, a missile strike was conducted on a military school used by the Government of National Accord (GNA) in Tripoli, Libya during a siege of Tripoli by the Libyan National Army (LNA).
 Twenty-six people were killed and thirty-three were wounded.

+The GNA blamed the LNA for the attack.
+The LNA denied involvement and blamed responsibility of the strike on shelling by militants.
+According to a BBC report, the drone strike was conducted by a United Arab Emirates controlled drone.
+The UAE denied involvement in the strike.

 Prelude

 The Libyan National Army, a rival government and faction that fought the UN-recognized Government of National Accord during the Second Libyan Civil War, launched an offensive against the GNA headquarters and Libyan capital of Tripoli in April 2019.
 On December 12, 2019, LNA commander Khalifa Haftar announced the "final battle" for Tripoli, committing more forces to the city.
 The LNA also increased its air presence around the city.
 In the Hadhba neighborhood that same day, five civilians were killed by LNA bombings.

 Airstrike

-Around 9pm on January 4, around 50 cadets of the GNA-affiliated Al-Hadhba military school were on a parade grounds, waiting to be sent back to their dormitories.
+Around 9pm on January 4, around 50 cadets of the GNA-affiliated Al-Hadhba military school were on a parade ground, waiting to be sent back to their dormitories.
 Most of the cadets were students between the ages of 18 and 22, from cities across Libya.
 When the paramedics arrived, it was hard to discern and identify bodies due to many being charred.
-Videos from tripoli hospitals showed limbless cadets and bloodied floors.
+Videos from Tripoli hospitals showed limbless cadets and bloodied floors.
 The initial death toll of the attack reported by the GNA was sixteen killed and thirty-seven injured, but this rose to twenty-six killed and thirty-three injured.
 A survivor of the attack stated he saw "guys whose torsos were separated from their bodies... and we couldn't do anything."